 Now, who doesn't like cake!
 Cut the leftover cake that you have into slices and wrap them individually in plastic wrap.
 Then you can either wrap them in aluminum foil or you can just add them to a Ziploc bag.
 When you are ready to eat it, take it out the freezer and let it get to room temperature.

 I hope you found this information helpful.
 Do you know of any additional tricks that you have learned along the way?
 Please, by all means, share them!
-We are always building our freezer cooking skills and knowledge.
+We are always wanting to build our freezer cooking skills and knowledge.